 Name of the node that you are migrating.
 The new version node name must match the name in the old version's configuration.

-See "WBIPreUpgrade command" on page 11 for a description of the -currentWebSphereDirectory parameter.
+See WBIPreUpgrade command-line utility for a description of the currentWebSphereDirectory parameter.

-See "WBIPreUpgrade command" on page 11 for a description of the -backupDirectory parameter.
+See WBIPreUpgrade command-line utility for a description of the backupDirectory parameter.